hannahellis4242/DevOpsByExample/NginxOnDocker.md

     nginx:
         image: nginx
         ports:
-          - 8080:8080
+          - 8080:80
         volumes:
-          - ./example.html:/usr/share/nginx/html
+          - ./nginx-local:/usr/share/nginx
 ```
-> Notice that we are using the `example.html` we wrote earlier.
+> Notice that we are using the `nginx-local` directory we created earlier.

 ### 3 Bring The Service Up